List of WWE Tag Team Champions

-The WWE Tag Team Championship is a professional wrestling world tag team championship contested in WWE on the SmackDown brand.
+The WWE Tag Team Championship is a men's professional wrestling world tag team championship contested in WWE on the SmackDown brand.
 Unveiled on the August 23, 2016, episode of SmackDown as the SmackDown Tag Team Championship, it was created to be the counterpart title to the then-WWE Tag Team Championship, which became exclusive to Raw as a result of the 2016 WWE draft and was subsequently renamed to Raw Tag Team Championship.
 Beginning in May 2022, the Raw and SmackDown titles were held and defended together as the Undisputed WWE Tag Team Championship until they were split at WrestleMania XL in April 2024.
 After their split, the Raw title was renamed as World Tag Team Championship while the SmackDown title became the WWE Tag Team Championship.